ibm-cloud-docs/vmware-service/vmaas/byok-dedicated.md

 {{site.data.content.vms-deprecated-note}}

-An {{site.data.keyword.keymanagementservicefull}} instance is provided when you provision your {{site.data.keyword.vmware-service_notm}} instance or you can Bring Your Own Key (BYOK) for dedicated workload virtual machine (VM) encryption.
+An {{site.data.keyword.keymanagementservicefull_notm}} instance is provided when you provision your {{site.data.keyword.vmware-service_notm}} instance or you can Bring Your Own Key (BYOK) for dedicated workload virtual machine (VM) encryption.
 An {{site.data.keyword.keymanagementservicelong_notm}} instance is required for customer-managed keys.
 Review the following important requirements to ensure that your VMs work properly with the encryption.

 ## Understanding your responsibilities when you use Key Protect
 {: #byok-dedicated-key-protect}